When: The first Tuesday of each month (September – May)

 Following are just a few examples of how the club has reached into the community through special projects:

 o In prepare for Peachtree City’s 50th Anniversary in 2009, the Peachtree City Garden Club designed a low-maintenance colorful garden around the Gazebo at Luther Glass Park, off of Peachtree Parkway.
 The Gazebo at Luther Glass Park is a focal point of the area and a place where families host weddings, picnics and family reunions.
+The club members continue to rotate committee members to do maintenance and watering at the Gazebo garden.

 o The Club updated the Nita Brown Memorial Garden at The Fred Brown Amphitheater and installed temporary landscaping at the Peachtree City Convention and Visitors Bureau.